 Residents who discover an emergency requiring Police, an ambulance, or Fire and Emergency New Zealand (FENZ) should dial 111 immediately.
-The Head or Deputy Heads should also be notified immediately.
+The Duty Phone (022 674 3653) should then be contacted immediately.

 The Dunedin Hospital Emergency Department is located at 201 Great King St (03 474 0999).
-If a Resident is taken there, the Head or Deputy Heads and must be notified as soon as possible.
+If a Resident is taken there, Duty Phone (022 674 3653) should then be contacted as soon as possible.

 Dunedin also has an After Hours and Urgent Doctors service, open seven days a week, 8.00am to 10.00pm, at 18 Filleul St (03 479 2900).
 No appointment is necessary.
-Professionals working at this service will usually be able to attend to you more quickly than the staff at the Hospital's Emergency Department, but you will have to pay.
+Professionals working at this service may be able to attend to you more quickly than the staff at the Hospital's Emergency Department, but you will have to pay.

-For transport to and from the Hospital's Emergency Department or Urgent Doctor's service, please see the Administrators in the Office.
-If you need help with transport after hours, please contact Staff (022 674 3653).
+For transport to and from the Hospital's Emergency Department or Urgent Doctor's service, please contact the Duty Phone (022 674 3653).
 The College may cover the cost of a taxi for the first (emergency) visit, but thereafter, if additional health professional appointments are required, then the transport costs will be on-charged to the resident.

-The Head, Deputy Heads, or a Sub-Master must be advised immediately if a Resident is ill, injured or in need of assistance.
+The Duty Phone (022 674 3653) must be contacted immediately if a Resident is ill, injured or in need of assistance.
 The College will work with the Resident to coordinate any necessary sick meals, length of isolation (if necessary) and any appropriate support that may be required.